matthewcavanaugh96/us-presidential-elections-by-county/README.md

 Pardon the mess.
 I am still optimizing my scripts, developing new ideas, and working on a data storage structure.

+The repository is also getting cluttered up with Tableau autosaves because Tableau keeps crashing.
+I hope to find a fix, or at least put it in a separate folder.

 DATA SOURCES

 1. Election results were obtained from Harvard Dataverse: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ